amir-jafari/NLP/Readme.md

 ## Guide

-* Text mining and NLP
+* Text mining & NLP

 The following folders has all the codes needed for the course.